-Even if your building's got an up-to-date elevator that runs with all the speed and precision of a Swiss watch (if that's the case, no need to brag), you've likely found yourself waiting the maddening extra few seconds for the doors to finally close, furtively pushing the "close" button and wondering why isn't anything happening.
+Even if your building has an up-to-date elevator that runs with all the speed and precision of a Swiss watch, you've likely found yourself waiting the maddening extra few seconds for the doors to finally close, furtively pushing the close button and wondering why isn't anything happening.
 Turns out, there's a very real answer to this question, and it's not that city living has rendered all of us impatient monsters.
-It's that the "close" button is never actually programmed to work in most elevators.
+It's that the close button is never actually programed to work in most elevators.

 Still, we're not all completely at the mercy of elevator technicians' whims.
 If you want to get the doors to close faster—say, if the elevator has stopped at a floor where no one's getting on—wave your arm through the door, and pull it back quickly.
 This will make sensors in standard elevators think that a person has entered, and then the doors will shut.

 But word to the wise: waving your arm in the doors is a lot more obvious than surreptitiously jamming the close button while smiling and waving hello, so if you're hoping to avoid a ride with your least favorite neighbor, use this trick judiciously.